Image Matching by Bare Homography: Related Work

 The final part of the image matching pipeline associates keypoints from the image pairs according to their spatial information and their similarities.
 On one hand, two keypoints are deemed similar on the basis of the distance between their descriptors, and the best matches are selected by a Nearest Neighbor (NN) based strategy~\cite{dtm}.
 On the other hand, spatial information are used to filter the candidate matches imposing geometric constraints.
 This is achieved traditionally by RANSAC, distinguishing between planar and non-planar scenes so as to constraint the model respectively by a planar homography or by the epipolar geometry through the definition of the fundamental matrix~\cite{multiview}.
 Another constraint is provided by the relative global orientation between the images~\cite{sgloh2}, which can be estimate during the matching process or given a priori, for instance in case of autonomous driving.
 Clearly, better solutions are generally granted in case of planar scenes since it is a more constrained problem.

 Besides RANSAC, others handcrafted spatial filters have been designed to pre-filter candidate NN matches before applying RANSAC.
 These spatial filters are based on the general notion of spatial neighbor.
-The First Geometrically Inconsistent NN (FGINN)~\cite{fginn} matching strategy follows this idea by extending NNR so as to consider also the keypoint location for the selection of the second best match, while a more elaborated notion of spatial neighbor is employed in the Locality Preserving Matching (LPM)~\cite{lpm}.
+The First Geometrically Inconsistent NN (FGINN)~\cite{fginn} matching strategy follows this idea by extending NNR so as to consider also the keypoint location for the selection of the second best match, while more elaborated notions of spatial neighbor are employed in the Locality Preserving Matching (LPM)\mbox{\cite{lpm}} and the Grid-based Motion Statistics (GMS)~\cite{gms}.
 Local neighborhoods can be also exploited by running and fusing local affine RANSACs such in the case of the Adaptive Locally-Affine Matching (AdaLAM)~\cite{adalam}.
 One of the main issues of these approaches is to require an robust sets of matches for initialization.
 DTM implements a different strategy by alternating between contractions and expansions of the candidate match set on the basis of the neighborhood relations given by Delaunay triangulation and according to the match similarity rank, limiting the initial candidate selection issue and providing an amalgamation of similarity and spatial information.

+The problem of fitting multiple instances of a geometric model, in the specific case of homographies, is closely related to matching with AdaLAM as well as the proposed Slime.
+J-Linkage\mbox{\cite{j_linkage}} and the more recent Connected Components Sampler (CC)~\cite{ccs} are exemplar approaches in this sense.
+Notice however that these strategies only implement a filtering stage, unlike Slime which also robustly builds and connects the correspondences from the images.